xaviersolau/DevArticles/README.md

 You can run the test as usual using the `dotnet test` command and it will also work on your CI!

 Finally, you can run your tests in parallel.
-The PlaywrightTestBuilder will set up the host so that it will use a dedicated network port isolating all tests to prevent conflicts.
+The PlaywrightTestBuilder will set up the host so that it will be specific to the test and it will use a dedicated network port isolating all tests to prevent conflicts.

 ----